When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The launch of a new iPhone is always an exciting time.
 But it comes with a huge question attached: do you want to upgrade to Apple’s new “best smartphone ever” – or should you stick with the old one for a year longer?

-The new iPhone 15 brings some important and interesting improvements over the iPhone 14.
-Notably there’s the change from Lightning to USB-C for the phone’s charging port, upgraded cameras and a a brighter display.
+The iPhone 15 brought some important and interesting improvements over the iPhone 14, notably the change from Lightning to USB-C for the phone’s charging port.
+It also saw upgraded cameras and a brighter display.
+It’s now the phone other companies will be playing catch-up to until September 2024, with the latest generation Apple A-series chipset powering it to new performance heights.
+Read on for how the iPhone 15 series compares to the previous-gen models.

 iPhone 15 vs iPhone 14: display